Code of Business Conduct and Ethics

 - Use Company assets in a manner that would result in or facilitate the violation of law.

 Any Employee found to be engaging in, or attempting, the theft of any property of comScore may be subject to summary dismissal and possible legal proceedings against them.
-All Employees have a responsibility to report promptly any theft or attempted theft to the Company's General Counsel.
+All Employees have a responsibility to report promptly any theft or attempted theft to the Company’s Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.

 Proprietary and confidential information